PieSync Technical Deep-Dive: how does it work?

 Example: There is an active connection between MS Dynamics 365 and HubSpot CRM.
 The phone number of a contact that is kept in sync gets updated in MS Dynamics 365.
 How long will it take for that change to get synced to HubSpot CRM.

 A: Within 5 minutes or in real-time.
 Every 5 minutes, PieSync will ask your connected apps for a list of contacts that have been updated since the last time it asked.
 Then it will check each contact individually to see what was updated.
 If it is a change that should be synced, PieSync will update the other app.
 For some apps we support, we use webhooks (eg. Mailchimp), this allows us to sync these kinds of updates in real-time.

-How many API calls does a sync consume on each connector?
+Q: How many API calls does a connection/sync consume?

-This depends on (1) If the customer is doing an initial or incremental sync and (2) the specific connectors involved.
+A: This depends on (1) whether the connection is doing an initial or incremental sync and (2) which specific connectors (read: applications) are involved.

-In the case of an incremental sync, the # of calls is smaller than for an initial sync.
+- In the case of an incremental sync, the number of API calls is smaller than for an initial sync.
 What happens during an incremental sync:

 - PieSync will do API calls (list) to App B to index creations/updates in App B that the sync engine has not yet detected.This would mostly fit in a single API call to B.